pinf/loader-js/NOTES.md

   * Enforce reserved names for mapping labels based on default modules provided by platform
   * Enforce `os` from package descriptor

+  * Refactor `pinf/` modules to be served by ProviderPackage
   * Refactor native module code to use default ProviderPackage?

   * Build and publish commands to provide versioned releases